Thiago099/trial-and-error/readme.md

 ```js
 [ [ 49 ], [ 23 ], [ 125 ], [ 118 ], [ 33 ] ]
 ```

+threshold:
+a positive number, that the closest it is to 0 the more strict the error must be in order to stop looking for a better answer

 #### output